ATPL(A) Training or EASA Licence Conversions.

 ELCAS Approved for military pilots (Fast Track Available)

 Distance Learning ATPL Ground School Training is delivered by UK-based Pathway Pilot Training (path2pilot.com) for your CAA, AustroControl or any NAA EASA exams - wherever in the world you are located.
-It is a flexible and personalised part-time course lasting from 11 to 19 months for inexperienced pilots (miltary pilots have the Fast Track option below: from 6 months to complete).
+It is a flexible and personalised part-time course lasting from 11 to 19 months for inexperienced pilots (miltary pilots and licence conversion candidiates have the Fast Track option below: from 6 months to complete).
 So you can fit your studying around your other commitments and time available per week by choosing a learning pace that will suit you.
 Your individual study plan will be agreed with you in advance.
-You need to attend up to 5 revision (brush-up) weeks immediately before each exam session.
-The 14 EASA theoretical exams are the best possible qualification and recognised as such by all airlines worldwide.
+You will need to study for at least 20-25 hours per week and attend at least 2 and up to 5 revision (brush-up) weeks immediately before each exam session.
+The 13 EASA and UK CAA theoretical exams are the best possible qualification and recognised as such by all airlines worldwide.
 But they are very demanding, so intensive study is required to pass them.
 Pathway will deliver a high quality and personally tailored exam preparation service wherever you are located.
-Military pilots qualify for resettlement ELCAS financing.
+Military pilots can qualify for resettlement ELCAS financing.

 To achieve your best possible exams results along with the essential thorough understanding of the theory for your professional career you will get:

 - Industry leading Pad Pilot reference material - electronic iBook format for ease of study anywhere.